stonehouseai/stonehouseai.github.io/README.md

 ## Mission

-Stonehouse Stuido aims to develop tools to restore trust and integrity back to the online interview in the age of AI.
+Stonehouse Studio aims to develop tools to restore trust and integrity to the online interview in the age of AI.

 ## Product: Interview Proctor